cannatag/ldap3/docs/manual/source/tutorial.rst

     >>> entry.krbLastPwdChange.raw_values
     [b'20161009010118Z']

+Note that the entry status is "Read".
+This is not relevant in this example but the entry can be converted to a "writable" entry and used in the Abstraction
+Layer to change or delete its content.

 In the previous search operations you specified ``dc=demo1, dc=freeipa, dc=org`` as the base of our search, but the entries we got back were in the ``cn=users,cn=accounts,dc=demo1,dc=freeipa,dc=org`` context of the DIT.
 So the server has, for some unapparent reason, walked down in every context under the base and applied the filter to each of the entries in the sub-contexts.